Steve McClaren: Early life

 McClaren was born on 3 May 1961 in Fulford, York, the son of Margaret (née Bogg) and Brian McClaren who had married the previous year.
 Described as "Yorkshire born and bred", McClaren's ancestors worked variously as miners, brewers, cotton mill workers, labourers and farmworkers, as well as in domestic service.

 As a child, McClaren attended Nunthorpe Grammar School after passing his eleven-plus, preferring it over a closer school because of the emphasis which was placed on sports.
 In order to attend, he had to cycle a daily four-mile round trip across York.
 This is cited as an example of his determination to succeed in sport.
 At school, he played rugby, tennis, squash and was captain of the school's football team.
 He also played for York Boys under-15 team and represented the county of Yorkshire.
 Playing as midfielder, McClaren is remembered as being a "tidy" player, "skilful on the ball" and "head and shoulders above the rest."

 Playing career

 As a player, McClaren was a midfielder who spent most of his career in the lower leagues of English football.
 The bulk of his playing career was with Hull City, who he joined in 1979 at the age of 18 after leaving school, He went on to play 178 games scoring 16 goals before leaving in 1985.
-He then played for Derby County between 1985 and 1988, making 25 appearances.
+He then played for Derby County between 1985 and 1988, making 25 appearances, with the team winning the second division football league during this time.

 During 1987, he joined Lincoln City (on loan) making only eight appearances.
 In 1988, he moved to Bristol City and played 61 times, scoring two goals.
 He joined his final club, Oxford United, in 1989.
 He played 33 times for Oxford, before an injury forced him to retire in 1992.